Fareham (UK Parliament constituency)

-Fareham is a constituency in Hampshire represented in the House of Commons of the UK Parliament.
-Since 2015, it has been represented by Suella Braverman of the Conservative Party.
+Fareham was a constituency in Hampshire represented in the House of Commons of the UK Parliament.
+It existed from 1885 to 1950 and again from 1974 to 2024.
+Its final Member of Parliament (MP) was Suella Braverman of the Conservative Party, first elected in 2015, who served as Home Secretary in 2022–2023.

+Following the 2023 Periodic Review of Westminster constituencies, the constituency was abolished at the 2024 general election: the majority, comprising Fareham and Portchester, was incorporated into the new constituency of Fareham and Waterlooville (which Barverman contested and won), with the remainder, comprising the villages of Locks Heath, Park Gate, Sarisbury, Titchfield and Warsash, forming part of the newly created constituency of Hamble Valley.

 Constituency profile

-The largest town is Fareham and other communities include Portchester, Locks Heath, Warsash and Titchfield.
+The largest town is Fareham, and other communities include Portchester, Locks Heath, Warsash and Titchfield.
 There are many commuters to Southampton and Portsmouth.
 The Royal Navy and Merchant Navy have training facilities.
 Residents are wealthier than the UK average.

 Boundaries

 1885–1918: The Municipal Boroughs of Portsmouth and Southampton, the Sessional Division of Fareham, and part of the Sessional Division of Southampton.

 1918–1950: The Urban Districts of Fareham, Gosport and Alverstoke, Havant, and Warblington, and the Rural Districts of Fareham and Havant.

 1974–1983: The Urban District of Fareham.

 1983–1997: The Borough of Fareham except the wards of Hill Head and Stubbington, and the City of Winchester wards of Boarhunt and Southwick, Curdridge, Denmead, Droxford Soberton and Hambledon, Shedfield, Swanmore, Waltham Chase, and Wickham.

-1997–present: The Borough of Fareham wards of Fareham North, Fareham North-West, Fareham South, Fareham West, Locks Heath, Park Gate, Portchester East, Portchester West, Sarisbury, Titchfield, Titchfield Common, and Warsash.
+1997–2024: The Borough of Fareham wards of Fareham North, Fareham North-West, Fareham South, Fareham West, Locks Heath, Park Gate, Portchester East, Portchester West, Sarisbury, Titchfield, Titchfield Common, and Warsash.